Room Size and the Size of a Bioethanol Fireplace

 In the graph we have added two of our most popular bioethanol burners:

 - 1.5 liter Deluxe burner

 - 5.0 liter Superior burner

-The two burners use approx 0.375 and 0.714 liters of bioethanol pr. hour and requires a space of approx 60 m3 and 114 m3.
-Both burners are adjustable and if the room size is just below the recommended, you can choose to use the fireplace with a downgraded flame.
+The two burners use approx. 0.375 and 0.714 litres of bioethanol fuel pr. hour and requires a space of approx 60 m3 and 114 m3.
+Both burners are adjustable, and if the room size is just below the recommended, you can choose to use the fireplace with a downgraded flame.

-X indicates the consumption of bioethanol pr. hour
+X indicates the consumption of bioethanol fuel pr. hour

 Y indicates the room size in cubic meters